arpitbbhayani/articles/blogs/function-overloading.md

 In the example above we define a decorator named `my_decorator` that wraps function `area` and prints on `stdout` the time it took for the execution.

-The decorator function `my_decorator` is called every time (so that it could wrap the store this new function in its namespace) the interpreter encounters a function definition, and it is an ideal hook, for us, to register the function in our virtual namespace.
-Hence we create our decorator named `overload` which registers the function in virtual namespace and return a callable to be invoked.
+The decorator function `my_decorator` is called every time (so that it wraps the decorated function and store this new wrapper function in Python's local or global namespace) the interpreter encounters a function definition, and it is an ideal hook, for us, to register the function in our virtual namespace.
+Hence we create our decorator named `overload` which registers the function in virtual namespace and returns a callable to be invoked.

 ```py
 def overload(fn):